-That’s because each person over age 55 was entitled to a one-time tax exclusion of $125,000 on the sale of a principal residence.
+That’s because each individual over the age of 55 was entitled to a one-time tax exclusion of $125,000 on the sale of a principal residence.
 Since many former spouses entered into a new relationship with a home, they usually chose to sell one of them before returning to the altar.
 That way, they could obtain the $125,000 benefit twice; a married couple only got it once.

 I thought about that “marriage penalty” recently when the U.S. Tax Court ruled that the cap on mortgage interest deductions applies in the same way to unmarried couples as it does to married couples, affirming a ruling by the Internal Revenue Service assessing a tax deficiency against a gay couple who jointly own two houses.
 The court rejected the petitioners’ argument that Congress intended to impose a “marriage penalty” on married couples.